dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 It has been a while sense I worked on anything with threejs so I am a little rusty when it comes to working with it.
 However it would seem that my content on threejs is taking off a little so it seems like I might be writing some new content on three.js as well as editing my older content while I am at it soon.

-This example alone as well as many of the other simple project examples I have made thus far are in a dire need of a little more work.
-This is why thinks have sowed down a little when it comes to writing new posts, this content as well as many others that I have write before need to be revised now and then.
+This example alone as well as many of the other simple project examples I have made thus far are in a need of a little more work of course.
+This is why things have slowed down a little when it comes to writing new posts, this content as well as many others that I have write before need to be revised a little.
+I have poked my head in and edited this content piece a little at this time, but I can not say that this example has a high priority for me when it comes to putting a little more time into it.
+I seem to me more interested in using threejs as a way to make programs that have to do with making videos, rather than some kind of menu system.